uhub/awesome-java/README.md

 * [sk89q/Intake](https://github.com/sk89q/Intake) - IoC-oriented Java command parsing library
 * [pushtorefresh/javac-warning-annotation](https://github.com/pushtorefresh/javac-warning-annotation) - Lightweight javac @Warning annotation
 * [jacoco/eclemma](https://github.com/jacoco/eclemma) - :waxing_crescent_moon: EclEmma - Java Code Coverage Plug-in for Eclipse
-* [box/deprecated-box-android-sdk-v2](https://github.com/box/deprecated-box-android-sdk-v2) - Android SDK for Box(V2).
-Note this project depends on the Java SDK for Box(V2) and is not functional without it.
 * [niwinz/jnanomsg](https://github.com/niwinz/jnanomsg) - Clojure and Java bindings for nanomsg (build on top of JNA).
 * [matlux/jvm-breakglass](https://github.com/matlux/jvm-breakglass) - This project generates a jar file that you can dump into a Java or Clojure project to startup a repl or an nrepl server to listen on a port.
 Once the repl is started, you can access it with an nRepl client.
 * [aerospike/aerospike-client-java](https://github.com/aerospike/aerospike-client-java) - Aerospike Java Client Library